Kwenta/smart-margin/README.md

-`address`: The Synthetix PerpsV2 Market address `int256`: The size delta of the order to be submitted `uint256`: The price impact delta of the order to be submitted
+`address`: The Synthetix PerpsV2 Market address `int256`: The size delta of the order to be submitted `uint256`: The desired fill price of the order

 Whereas in contrast `PERPS_V2_CANCEL_DELAYED_ORDER` has just 1 parameter encoded: